Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 The idea is simple: photograph your real students as normal (or keep the existing photographs), then use AI tools to subtly alter their faces so they are no longer identifiable.

-Quite a clever sounding solution.
 You get to keep your current photography style.
 Your website still looks essentially the same.
-Your students still look like students so the authenticity is kept.
+Your students still look like students, so the authenticity is kept.

-Pros : Don’t have to reshoot or change anything – just find the photos that show faces close up and get Ai to alter them.
+Pros: Schools don’t have to reshoot or change anything and, instead, just find the photos that show faces close up and get AI to alter them.

 Option 3: Creative Photography (My Favourite Option)

-This, for me, feels like the right way to approaching the issue.
+This, for me, feels like the right way to approach the issue.

 Creative photography allows schools to keep authentic images of real students, while reducing risk through thoughtful technique.